tc39/proposal-decimal/README.md

 As currently defined in JavaScript, Numbers are 64-bit binary floating-point numbers.
 The conversion from most decimal values to binary floats rarely is an exact match.
 For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
 Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
 JS programmers should feel comfortable using decimal numbers, when those are appropriate.
-Much of that comfort comes from a simple property: decimal numbers should behave the way people already expect them to, matching everyday arithmetic rather than potentially surprising us with binary floating-point gotchas.

 ### Exact decimal arithmetic for financial calculations